OCbwoy3-Chan/bot/README.md

 # <center>112</center>

-Global Ban Handler for Script Builders.
-You can ban players here.
+The Global Ban Handler for Script Builders.
+(And OCbwoy3-Chan AI) You can ban players here.
 Games who use your instance of this will ban sync your bans with theirs.
 If they're banned in your list, all games using it will not let the user join the server.
 Self explanatory, really.

 **NOTE: People can access ALL of your GBans by accessing the `/banland.json` endpoint!
 It's all public!**